* This is the Professional Version. *

 Intrahepatic causes can be infectious, alloimmune, metabolic/genetic, or toxic.

 Infections can cause cholestasis.
-Infections may be viral (eg, herpes simplex virus, cytomegalovirus, rubella—see Overview of Neonatal Infections), bacterial (eg, gram-positive and gram-negative bacteremia, UTI caused by Escherichia coli—see Introduction to Miscellaneous Infections in Infants and Children), or parasitic (eg, toxoplasmosis—see Congenital Toxoplasmosis).
+Infections may be viral (eg, herpes simplex virus, cytomegalovirus, rubella—see Overview of Neonatal Infections), bacterial (eg, gram-positive and gram-negative bacteremia, UTI caused by Escherichia coli—see Urinary Tract Infection (UTI) in Children), or parasitic (eg, toxoplasmosis—see Congenital Toxoplasmosis).
 Sepsis in neonates (see Neonatal Sepsis) receiving parental nutrition can also cause cholestasis.

 Gestational alloimmune liver disease involves transplacental passage of maternal IgG that induces a complement-mediated membrane attack complex that injures the fetal liver.